Actor Deepika Padukone's Project K first look sparks excitement

-The makers Vyjayanthi Films, at the of releasing Deepika’s first look poster from Project K, wrote, “A hope comes to light, for a better tomorrow.”
+The makers, Vyjayanthi Films, at the time of releasing Deepika’s first look poster from Project K, wrote, “A hope comes to light, for a better tomorrow.”
 The film, which will be released in January 2024, also stars Prabhas.

 But what caught our attention is how Deepika Padukone's first look bears a similarity to Zendaya's Chani from Denis Villeneuve’s Dune.
 Similar to the Hollywood actress, Deepika can be seen in a bodysuit, taking on the role of a soldier on a mission.